Trump Tax Return: President Paid Higher Tax Rate Than Obama, Sanders, Romney

 According to Money, President Obama paid just 18.7 percent of his 2015 income in taxes, while Vice President Joe Biden paid 23.3 percent.

 Sen. Bernie Sanders, National Review reports, paid just 13.5 percent in federal taxes for 2014.
-Meanwhile in 2011, Romney paid just 14.1 percent in federal taxes (again, hat tip to Money).
+Meanwhile in 2011, Romney paid just 14.1 percent in federal taxes (hat tip to CNNMoney).

-While it is worth noting the Trump tax return information is just for one year approximately 12 years ago — nowhere close to comprehensive for the President — it did not get the reaction his opponents were hoping for when Maddow announced her bombshell earlier in the day.
+While it is worth noting the Trump tax return information is just for one year approximately 12 years ago — nowhere close to comprehensive for the president — it did not get the reaction his opponents were hoping for when Maddow announced her bombshell earlier in the day.

 Sally Kohn, one of Trump’s biggest media detractors, tweeted this after the reveal was complete.